 • Grab a handful as an on-the-go snack

-While this granola isn’t overly sweet, you can reduce the sugar, but it may affect how well the granola clumps.
-I would suggest reducing the coconut sugar instead of the maple syrup.
+While this healthy chocolate granola isn’t super sweet, you can reduce the sugar, but it may affect the texture.
+I would suggest reducing the coconut sugar, not the maple syrup.

 Crunchy homemade chocolate granola with oats and nuts on a baking sheet